 Lastly, taking your case to court could open the door to additional damages.
 Insurance usually does not pay for pain and suffering damages, but in a lawsuit, you can recover these damages in addition to medical expenses and lost wages.
 Additionally, the court may look at the results of your attorney’s investigations and decide that the trucking company should be punished for its willful disregard of trucking regulations and the safety of other drivers.
 This could lead to you receiving additional damages, called “punitive damages.”
 Though these damages are rare, judges have the power to order them against especially negligent or dangerous parties for the benefit of the victim.

 Our Miami Truck Accident Lawyer Can Investigate Your Case and Uncover Damages

 Do not settle your case for whatever the insurance company or trucking company says it is worth.
 Talk to an attorney to understand what kinds of damages you might be able to uncover through a thorough investigation of the trucking company and their driver.
 For a free consultation on your case, contact Miami truck accident investigations lawyer Prosper Shaked today.
-Your case may be subject to strict filing deadlines, so call The Law Offices of Prosper Shaked at (305) 694-2676 to set up your free consultation today.
+Your case may be subject to strict filing deadlines, so call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to set up your free consultation today.